 A power surge is when the electrical current rises above its recommended voltage.
 While electric companies usually keep an eye on the current, there can be certain scenarios where the current increases such as during storms or when there are too many appliances plugged in, causing an increase in energy consumption and demand.

-Now, not all increase in energy consumption can count as a surge.
+Now, not all increases in energy consumption can count as a surge.
 In fact, some increases don’t count as surges.
 For it to be classified as a surge, the electric current needs to increase and last for over three nanoseconds.
 If it is less than three nanoseconds, it is only a spike.
 Nonetheless, both situations are dangerous and can cause damage.
 With a surge protector in place, this increase in current is not felt and regulated properly.

 Why Is it a Necessity?

 A surge protector is a necessity because, without it, you can experience the following different problems: